alturiak/nio-smith/README.md

 - `meter`: accurately measures someones somethingness
 - `oracle`: predicts the inevitable future
 - `pick`: aids you in those really important life decisions
+- `quote`: store quotes and provide several means to display them
 - `roll`: the dice giveth and the dice taketh away
 - `sampleplugin`: Just a simple sample, demonstrating the current possibilities of `Plugin`
+- `sonarr`: provides commands to query sonarr's API
 - `spruch`: famous quotes from even more famous people (german, sorry)
 - `translate`: provides near-realtime translations of all room-messages via Google Translate
-- `quote`: store quotes and provide several means to display them

 ## Project structure